outisa/app-for-docker-exercise/README.md

- This very simply project get a random nerdy Chuck Norris Joke if the button on is pushed.
+ This very simply project get a random nerdy Chuck Norris Joke if the button is pushed.
 It was created because of one [docker course](https://devopswithdocker.com/) exercise.
 The jokes are fetched from [The Internet Chuck Norris Database](http://www.icndb.com/api/).